Los Angeles Coronavirus Information

 - Walt Disney Concert Hall – Temporarily closed; LA Phil is canceling the remainder of its concerts for the 2019/2020 season at Walt Disney

-- The La Brea Tar Pits and Museum – Temporarily closed; allowing for the reopening of museums on June 1 2020
+- The La Brea Tar Pits and Museum – Temporarily closed; museums remain closed

 - Natural History Museum – Temporarily closed

 - Los Angeles Zoo – Closed until further notice

 - Dodger Stadium – Temporarily closed